Nagendra1997/onpremise-loadable-modules/translate/README.md

 ### 6. Extracting the translated text

-The response for the POST request is received in the HTTP callback function passed to `mesibo_http`.
-You may get the response in multiple chunks.
-Hence you need to store the response data into a buffer untill the complete response is received.
+The response for the POST request is obtained in the HTTP callback function passed to mesibo_http.
+The response may be recieved in multiple chunks.
+Hence the response data is stored in a buffer untill the complete response is received.

 Google Translate sends the response as a JSON string with the response text encoded in the field `translatedText`.
 Hence, translated text needs to be extracted from the JSON string before we can send it to the recipient.
 A helper functon `mesibo_util_json_extract` is used to extract the translated text from the JSON response.